sathvik987/weather-app/README.md

 - View weather of your location on start up.
 - Hourly temperature forecast for next 24 hours with bar graph.
 - Air quality index.
-- A Search box to check weather of any city.
+- A search box to check weather of any city.
 - A button to view current location’s weather.